 Wells College offers a variety of merit-based scholarships to entering students who are registered full-time.
 These awards recognize students of outstanding abilities without regard to financial need.

 Henry Wells Scholarships are awarded to students who demonstrate outstanding academic achievement throughout their high school experience.
-Recipients are selected by the Admissions Committee and generally have a 94% cumulative grade point average in academic subject areas.
-A Henry Wells Scholarship includes a guaranteed first-year internship during Wells’ January intersession, a $3,000 stipend on an internship in your sophomore, junior, or senior year and a $15,000 to $25,000 scholarship each year for four years of study at the College.
+Recipients are selected based on stellar academic credentials, demonstrated leadership skills, and overall excellence in the classroom.
+Henry Wells Scholars are our top students and, as such, are granted a guaranteed first-year internship during Wells’ January intersession, a $3,000 stipend on an internship in your sophomore, junior, or senior year and a $25,000 scholarship each year for four years of study at the College.

-Presidential Scholarships are awarded to students who demonstrate academic excellence in high school with a cumulative grade point average of 90% or higher and a strong record of service to their schools and communities.
-The Admissions Committee selects recipients at the time of admissions based on information supplied in the student’s academic file.
-Recipients are awarded between $10,000 and $20,000 per year for four years of study at the College.
+Presidential Scholarships are awarded to students who demonstrate academic excellence in high school and a strong record of service to their schools and communities.
+The Admissions Committee selects recipients at the time of admission based on information supplied in the application file.
+Presidential Scholars are awarded $22,000 per year for four years of study at the College.

-Dean’s Awards go to students with strong academic records and active participation in clubs and organizations within their schools.
-Awards range from $10,000 to $15,000 per year and recipients are selected by the Admissions Committee.
+Dean’s Awards go to students with strong academic records and active participation in clubs and organizations within their schools and communities.
+Recipients are awarded a $20,000 scholarship per year.

 Janet Taylor Reiche ’52 Legacy Scholarships are awarded to the children and grandchildren of Wells College alumnae/i.
 These scholarships are valued at $2,500 per year for four years of study and are named in honor of Wells College alumna Janet Taylor Reiche ’52 who served as the first woman chair of the Wells College Board of Trustees.

 Wells College Transfer Scholarships are awarded to students who have demonstrated academic excellence in their college coursework.
 Students must have a cumulative grade point average of 3.0 or better to qualify.
-Recipients are selected by the Admissions Committee and awards range from $10,000 to $15,000 per year.
+Recipients are selected by the Admissions Committee and awarded $15,000 per year.
+Phi Theta Kappa students (transfer students who are members of this two-year college honor society) will automatically receive a bonus scholarship of $2000.
+Proof of PTK membership must be submitted with admissions application.

 Wells Grants are supported by the Wells College endowment and by gifts and grants it receives from friends of the college.
 All Wells Grant funds are awarded by the financial aid office based on the information provided on the student’s federal student aid application (FAFSA).
 These funds are for undergraduate, full-time students only; they are awarded by decision of the admissions office.
 If your family situation does not change from year to year, your Well Grant will not change in subsequent years.
 Funding that allows us to award Wells Grants and Scholarships are comprised of many of the funds listed below.